cokelaer/damona/doc/dev.rst

             download: URL
             md5sum:

-md5sum is optional and used if present to not re-download a file, if it is already present, so it is quite useful to provide.

 Where are stored the containers ?
 ----------------------------------

-Originally, we stored the container in this collections  https://cloud.sylabs.io/library/cokelaer/damona but we extended **Damona** so that it can fetch containers from other places.
-The principle is quite simple; you put containers on a web site, place registry.txt file in there, which is just a concatenation of registry for all software that are available.
+Since Dev 2021, we store containers with a DOI on Zenodo website.
+Originally, we stored some container here: https://cloud.sylabs.io/library/cokelaer/damona but we extended **Damona** so that it can fetch containers from other places.
+If you have your own containers, it is quite simple to create a registry and place it anywhere on the web and informa damona that you want to use that registry.

 We have an example on https://biomics.pasteur.fr/salsa/damona